TheKikGen/stm32-tkg-hid-bootloader/README.md

 * Flashing simulation : same behaviour but no writes at all to the flash memory
 * Dump file feature

+Examples :

+To flash myfirmware.bin under windows, using COM1 DTR as reset method :

+    tkg-flash myfirmware.bin -p=COM1

+To do the same under Linux :

+    tkg-flash myfirmware.bin -p=ttyACM0s

 # Adding a new upload method to the Arduino platform (short description)

 First, you must add a new upload method in board.txt (usually located at ..\Arduino\hardware\Arduino_STM32\STM32F1